stitchdata/docs/_developer-files/connect/api/objects/extractions/list-all-extractions.md

     description: |
       A path parameter corresponding to the page of results to retrieve, adhering to the format `?page={page_number}`, where `{page_number}` is the number of the page to retrieve.

-      Each results set, or page, can contain up to 100 load attempt records.
-This parameter is only required if you want to retrieve additional pages beyond the first 100 load attempt records.
+      Each results set, or page, can contain up to 100 extraction job records.
+This parameter is only required if you want to retrieve additional pages beyond the first 100 extraction job records.
 By default, a request to `{{ endpoint.short-url | flatify }}` is equivalent to a request for page `1` using this parameter.

-      If an account contains more than 100 load attempt records, the response will include data about subsequent pages that can be used to retrieve them.
+      If an account contains more than 100 extraction job records, the response will include data about subsequent pages that can be used to retrieve them.
 Refer to the **Requests** tab for an example.

       Refer to the [Pagination section]({{ site.data.connect.api.pagination }}) for more info on paginating through lists.
     example-value: |